Sh33p-exe/imacros-scripts-niche/README.md

     .getService(Components.interfaces.nsIWindowMediator);
 const window = windowMediator.getMostRecentWindow("navigator:browser");
 ```
-We use that method to access Firefox UI or even control iMacros it self like stop or control the windows UP/DOWN/Bottom with some DOM methods to ensure the access to window content.
+Use that method to access Firefox UI or even control iMacros it self like stop or control the windows UP/DOWN/Bottom with some DOM methods to ensure the access to window content.

 Example for usage
 ```javascript